Top 8 Attractions in Sárvár, Hungary

 7. Turn back time at Nádasdy Castle

 Most of the present castle dates back to the 15th century and is a classic example of Hungarian Renaissance architecture.
 Look out for the magnificent ceiling frescoes in the Great Hall and the wall paintings depicting scenes from the Old Testament.
+Check out our guide to Nadasdy Castle right here!

 8. Open air theatre